5nizza/party-elli/README.md

 Parameterized Synthesis of Token Rings: a branch for SYNT paper 'Parameterized Synthesis Case Study: AMBA AHB'.
 Note that this version is not user friendly, neither bug free.

-But it contains specification files, logs, and models found in folders `./src/zero-process/bench` and `./src/ith-process/bench/`
+But it contains specification files, logs, and models found.
+In folders
+`./src/zero-process/bench` and `./src/ith-process/bench/`